ietf-rats-wg/eat/draft-ietf-rats-eat.md

 differences.
 A comprehensive history is available via the IETF Datatracker's record for this document.

 ## From draft-ietf-rats-eat-21
+- Add titles to tables
+- Fix some nits
+- Clarification in 6.1.12 that "receiver accepts token with claims it does not understand"
+- Abstract wording improvement
 - IETF is change controller rather than IESG for IANA registrations
 - Change "Indicate" to "Indcates"